A collage of photos of campaigners and former Guantánamo prisoners with our poster marking 8,400 days of the prison's existence, on January 9, 2025.

 This page features photos of campaigners and supporters across the U.S. and around the world calling for the closure of the prison at Guantánamo Bay via posters marking every 100 days of Guantánamo’s existence, as posted on our Gitmo Clock website, which shows in real time how long Guantánamo has been open.

 Seven years ago, as Trump’s second disastrous year in office began, 41 men were still held at Guantánamo, and he released just one man in the whole of his four years as president.
-Until recently, President Biden had managed only to free another ten men, but in the last few weeks there has been a frenzy of activity, leading to the release of another 15 men (including eleven Yemenis resettled in Oman), halving the population and leaving just 15 men still held, who you can read about here in our updated definitive prisoner list.
+President Biden freed ten men in his first two years and three months, but then the releases stopped, only resuming in the last two months of his presidency when he released another 15 men (including eleven Yemenis resettled in Oman), halving the population and leaving just 15 men still held, who you can read about here in our updated definitive prisoner list.

-Please see below for all of the 8,400 days photos we’ve received, including a particularly compelling collection of photos taken in San Francisco by Gavrilah Wells, an activist who takes the poster with her on walks around the city, engaging with those she meets and encouraging them to support the campaign.
-Although some people aren’t interested, and others are unwilling for be identified publicly, many people are receptive, and her portraits provide a compelling counter-narrative to the prevailing view that no one is interested in Guantánamo.
+Please see below for the photos we received for 8,500 days on April 19, and the nearly 150 photos we received for 8,400 days, including a particularly compelling collection of photos taken in San Francisco by Gavrilah Wells, an activist who took the poster with her on walks around the city, engaging with those she met and encouraging them to support the campaign.
+Although some people weren’t interested, and others were unwilling for be identified publicly, many people were receptive, and her portraits provided a compelling counter-narrative to the prevailing view that no one is interested in Guantánamo.
 The reality is that people are, and that an untold number of Americans despise what is being done in their name at Guantánamo, but normally no one ever asks them for their opinion.

 Former Guantánamo prisoner Mansoor Adayfi marks 8,400 days of the prison's existence on January 9, 2025, and calls on President Biden to take further steps to close it before he leaves office.